Python Virtual Environments Explained: venv vs conda vs pyenv

 deactivate

-Always name your environment .venv (with the dot).
-This is the convention that VS Code, PyCharm, and most tools auto-detect.
-Add it to your .gitignore — never commit the environment directory.
+Name it .venv with the dot.
+VS Code, PyCharm, and most tools auto-detect this.
+Add it to .gitignore — never commit the environment.

 # .gitignore